Introduction

 Step 1: Preparing Shoes for the Washing Machine

-Before you start washing your shoes, it’s important to prepare them properly.
-This involves two methods: removing laces and insoles, and using a mesh garment bag for delicate materials.
+To ensure an effective wash, it’s essential to prepare your shoes properly before placing them in the machine.
+This preparation includes two key actions: removing laces and insoles, and utilizing a mesh garment bag for shoes made from delicate materials.

 Method 1: Removing Laces and Insoles